appleplectic/BulkRenamer/README.md

 A small python script to rename files in a directory in bulk.

 ## Usage

+Get the latest release as an executable from the [releases page](https://github.com/appleplectic/BulkRenamer/releases).

+Note that antivirus software may flag the executable as a false positive.

+### Running from Source
 1. Clone the repository
 2. Setup the environment.
 ```bash